Spring Valley Caverns

 We are not the only visitors to the cave.

-We found over one mile of breathtaking passages with a mixture of textures and colors.
+We found over two miles of breathtaking passages with a mixture of textures and colors.

 Textures and Colors